-If you are a student with a disability who requires exceptional examination accommodations, you must request your examination 30 days before your write date to allow additional time to prepare the examination.
+If you are a student with a disability who requires exceptional examination accommodations, you must request your examination at least 30 days before your write date to allow additional time for AU staff to prepare the examination.
 In rare circumstances these time limits may be extended for specific examinations.